awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/dotnet-core-tutorial.md

 # Deploying an ASP\.NET Core Application with AWS Elastic Beanstalk<a name="dotnet-core-tutorial"></a>

-In this tutorial, you walk through the process of building a new ASP\.NET Core application and deploying it to Elastic Beanstalk\.
-You use the \.NET Core SDK's `dotnet` command line tool to generate a basic command line \.NET Core application, install dependencies, compile code, and run applications locally\.
+In this tutorial, you will walk through the process of building a new ASP\.NET Core application and deploying it to Elastic Beanstalk\.

-Next, you modify the default `Program` class, and add an ASP\.NET `Startup` class and configuration files to make an application that serves HTTP requests with ASP\.NET and IIS\.
-The `dotnet publish` command generates compiled classes and dependencies that you can bundle with a `web.config` file to create a *site archive* that you can deploy to an Elastic Beanstalk environment\.
+ First, you will use the \.NET Core SDK's `dotnet` command line tool to generate a basic \.NET Core command line application, install dependencies, compile code, and run applications locally\.
+Next, you will create the default `Program.cs` class, and add an ASP\.NET `Startup.cs` class and configuration files to make an application that serves HTTP requests with ASP\.NET and IIS\.

-Elastic Beanstalk uses a [deployment manifest](dotnet-manifest.md) to configure deployments for \.NET Core applications, custom applications, and multiple \.NET Core or MSBuild applications on a single server\.
-To deploy a \.NET Core application to a Windows Server environment, you add the site archive to an application source bundle with a deployment manifest\.
+Finally, Elastic Beanstalk uses a [deployment manifest](dotnet-manifest.md) to configure deployments for \.NET Core applications, custom applications, and multiple \.NET Core or MSBuild applications on a single server\.
+To deploy a \.NET Core application to a Windows Server environment, you add a site archive to an application source bundle with a deployment manifest\.
+The `dotnet publish` command generates compiled classes and dependencies that you can bundle with a `web.config` file to create a site archive\.
 The deployment manifest tells Elastic Beanstalk the path at which the site should run and can be used to configure application pools and run multiple applications at different paths\.

-**Note**
 The application source code is available here: [dotnet\-core\-tutorial\-source\.zip](samples/dotnet-core-tutorial-source.zip)

 The deployable source bundle is available here: [dotnet\-core\-tutorial\-bundle\.zip](samples/dotnet-core-tutorial-bundle.zip)

 **Topics**